 What Is Health Care Law?

-Health care law is a wide-ranging set of laws and protocols that doctors, hospitals and health care businesses must conform to and understand.
+Health care laws encompass a wide range of state and federal laws, regulations and protocols that medical professionals must comply with, conform to and understand to provide medical care and protect public health.
 These can range from vague, technical minutia to vast ethical guidelines.
-Businesses need guidance and support in these areas to be effective in their work.
+Businesses serving the health care industry often need guidance and support when navigating the regulation of health care and dealing with government agencies in order to be effective in their work.

-At Weiss Zarett Brofman Sonnenklar & Levy, P.C., our goal is to serve you in the full range of health care law concerns.
-We work with major regional providers, smaller clinics, and private practices.
-These are difficult issues, and we have the experience and skill to help guide you through the process.
+At Weiss Zarett Brofman Sonnenklar & Levy, P.C., our goal is to serve you in a vast spectrum of health care law concerns.
+We work with major regional health care providers, pharmaceutical companies, smaller clinics, and private practices.
+Health care regulatory compliance and protocols often present difficult and complex legal challenges, but our health care lawyers have the knowledge, experience and skills to help guide you through legal issues.

 Our dedicated team provides a significant breadth of experience that covers the full range of health care law concerns.
 We frequently help our clients in matters such as:

-Medical practices, from surgeons, cardiologists, ophthalmologists, psychiatrist’s psychologists, Nurse Practitioners and dentists to laboratories and surgery centers, are experts in medical matters.
+Medical practitioners, from surgeons, cardiologists, ophthalmologists, psychiatrists, psychologists, nurse practitioners and dentists to laboratories and surgery centers, are experts in medical matters.
 Legal issues are much different, and straightforward resolutions aren’t always possible.
-However, we pride ourselves on the knowledge our attorneys possess and can answer the questions you have, including:

 What do you do when a government investigator shows up at your office?